Wonho: 2021: Love Synonym Pt.2: Right for Us, second concert and Blue Letter

 Wonho's second part of his first EP Love Synonym Pt.2: Right for Us was released on February 26.
 All five songs from the EP debuted on the Billboard World Digital Song Sales chart, occupying twenty percent of the entire World Songs chart for that week.

 He held an online concert WeNeedLove, through LiveXLive on March 28.
 During the concert, Wonho announced his intention for his next comeback in summer of 2021.

 In May, Wonho released a music video for the song "Ain't About You" from his second part of his first EP, in collaboration with Kiiara.

 On June 15, his American manager, Eshy Gazit announced the launch of a new label venture Intertwine, in partnership with BMG, with Monsta X and Wonho as the first two artists involved in the partnership.

 On July 19, Wonho joined NCSoft's global K-pop entertainment platform Universe.

-In July, it was announced that Wonho would release his debut Japanese single album on October 27, with the lead single "On the Way ～Embrace～".
+In July, it was announced that Wonho would release his debut Japanese single album on October 27, with the lead single "On the Way".
 On August 4, he pre-released the Japanese version of the song "Lose".

 Wonho released his second EP Blue Letter on September 14, with the title track "Blue".

 On December 1, Wonho released the Japanese digital single "White Miracle".